Gigi Perez: Career

 To cope with the grief of losing her sister in 2020, Perez began uploading videos to TikTok.
 She went viral in early 2021 after uploading the song "Celene" to SoundCloud, then followed by "Sometimes (Backwood)", both of which gained traction on TikTok, which led to her signing with Interscope Records.

 Perez released a further single, "The Man", in June 2022, a song that reflects on gender expectations within the queer community.
 She supported Coldplay on their Music of the Spheres World Tour later that month at their Florida stadium show.
 She has stated in interviews to have received the offer to do so on her 22nd birthday and in February 2022.
 She then released "When She Smiles", a song about a toxic relationship inspired by Ariana Grande, Imogen Heap, and "When Jamie Smiles" from the Ryan Reynolds film Just Friends, and "Glue", a track written in late 2020 about clinging to a relationship after bereavement.
 In October 2022, she supported Noah Cyrus on her The Hardest Part Tour and released "Figurines".

 In February 2023, she supported D4vd on his The Root of It All Tour.
 In March, by which time she was based in Brooklyn, she released "Sally" and announced an EP, How to Catch a Falling Knife, which comprised eight songs composed three years earlier.
 The EP took its title from the stock market term "never try to catch a falling knife", as she felt it represented what she had put into the project, and was released in April 2023 alongside a music video for focus track "Kill for You".

-In March 2024, after being released from Interscope Records, she released "Normalcy", a queer ballad she had first promoted in December 2022 on TikTok; she followed this a month later with "Please Be Rude".
+In March 2024, after being released from Interscope Records, she released "Normalcy", a queer ballad she had first promoted in December 2022 on TikTok; she followed this two months later with "Please Be Rude".

 In July 2024, she released the single "Sailor Song", an acoustic queer ballad about a woman who looked like Anne Hathaway.
 The track went viral on TikTok, and peaked at number 22 on the Billboard Hot 100.
 Some conservative Christian communities complained about the line "I don't believe in God, but I believe that you're my savior", prompting Perez to remind her followers that her songwriting was "not a democracy".
 She signed to Island Records in September 2024.

 On April 25, 2025, Perez released her debut studio album, At the Beach, in Every Life through Island Records.
 At the Beach, In Every Life debuted at number 96 on the US Billboard 200 and charted internationally, reaching number 54 in Canada, 77 in Ireland, 36 in Norway, and 38 in New Zealand.